1.0 License Required

 2.0 Applications

-2.1 Applications may be obtained in person during regular business hours, on the Division of Professional Regulation (“Division”) website or by mail.
+2.1 Applications may be obtained on the Division of Professional Regulation (“Division”) website.
 Applications must be made in the name of the individual, not a company.
-The Board shall approve the application form to insure that it contains all of the information necessary to satisfy the statutory requirements for licensure.
+The Board shall approve the application form to ensure that it contains all of the information necessary to satisfy the statutory requirements for licensure.

-2.2 Applications which are incomplete shall be retained for one year to allow an applicant the opportunity to supplement the application.
-After one year, incomplete applications are destroyed.
+2.2 Applications which are incomplete shall be retained for 1 year to allow an applicant the opportunity to supplement the application.
+After 1 year, incomplete applications are destroyed.
 Thereafter, an applicant must resubmit a new application with the appropriate fee.

 12 DE Reg.
 73 (07/01/08)